apollographql/specs-inaccessible/spec.md

 ## Processor

 This specification makes references to **Processors**.
 Processors are described in the [Actors section of the `@core` spec](https://specs.apollo.dev/core/v0.2/#sec-Actors) as an actor which can perform transformations on a core schema.
-In the case of `@inaccessible`, the Processor will be expected to remove various parts of a core schema.
+In the case of `@inaccessible`, the Processor will be expected to validate `@inaccessible` directive applications in a core schema and remove various parts from that core schema.

 # Example: Sensitive User Data